jerrychen017/fridge-food-tracker/docs/project-proposal.md

 ## Tools
-* Android Studio: Because I have more experience with it
+* Android Studio: Because we have experience with it
 * Java
 * Javascript/React